mhoogveld/check_cisco_ip_sla/README.md

                              [--warning-pct WARNING_PCT] [--critical CRITICAL]
                              [--warning WARNING] [--verbose {0,1,2}]

-Monitoring check plugin to check Cisco SLA status for one or more entries
+Monitoring check plugin to check Cisco SLA status for one or more entries.
+If a checked SLA entry is not in active state, the status is raised to WARNING.
+The script returns the worst status found for each checked SLA entry where UNKNOWN is worse than CRITICAL and CRITICAL is worse than WARNING.

 optional arguments:
-  -h, --help            show this help message and exit -H HOSTNAME, --hostname HOSTNAME
+  -h, --help            show this help message and exit --version             The version of this script
+  -H HOSTNAME, --hostname HOSTNAME
                         Hostname or ip-address
-  -v {1,2,3}, --version {1,2,3}
+  -v {1,2,3}, --snmp-version {1,2,3}
                         SNMP version (default '2')
   -c COMMUNITY, --community COMMUNITY
-                        SNMP Community (default 'public') -u SECURITY_NAME, --security-name SECURITY_NAME
+                        SNMP v1/v2 Community string (default 'public') -u SECURITY_NAME, --security-name SECURITY_NAME
                         SNMP v3 security name (username) -l {noAuthNoPriv,authNoPriv,authPriv}, --security-level {noAuthNoPriv,authNoPriv,authPriv}